Last updated: May 10, 2017 at 21:33 pm

 High Ground Perspective: Sitting Disease and Other Trunk & Back Pain Concerns

-Before we end this article, we’d like to talk a little about the risks of sitting for long periods of time and the impact has on our bodies.
+Before we end this article, we’d like to talk a little about the risks of sitting for long periods of time and the impact this has on our bodies.
 As the story goes, humans are now spending more time than ever sitting.
-We sit to eat, to commute to class or work, at work or in the classroom, on the way back from class or work, then maybe do some gaming where we are sitting again.
+We sit to eat, to commute to class or work, at work or in the classroom, on the way back from class or work, then maybe do some gaming/watching TV/movies where we are sitting again.
 You get the picture.

 Yours truly (Mr Benny boy) had some issues with lower back pain and for awhile I was strugglin.
-It was like having four angry gremlins beating on my lower back all hours of the day.
+It was like having half a dozen angry gremlins beating on my lower back all hours of the day.
 Writing and gaming for 14+ hours everyday probably wasn’t the healthiest schedule.
 I don’t think the $50 chair I bought from Office Whatever was doing me any favors.
 I finally pulled the trigger and upgraded to a Steelcase leap chair and it solved most of my problems.
-Now I don’t think you’ve got to drop $800 bucks on a chair to avoid the worst of back pain (I found a refurbished Leap on Amazon for about $400), but I am definitely now a proponent of getting the best chair you can afford.
+Now I don’t think you’ve got to drop $1000 bucks on a chair to avoid the worst of back pain (I found a refurbished Leap on Amazon for about $400), but I am definitely now a proponent of getting the best chair you can afford.